Tw1ddle/geometrize-twitter-bot/README.md

  * A copy of [Geometrize](http://www.geometrize.co.uk/).
 Install or copy it into the [geometrize](https://github.com/Tw1ddle/geometrize-twitter-bot/blob/master/geometrize) subfolder.
  * Python 3.x with pip, tweepy and Pillow libraries.

-### Setup Steps
+### Setup

-Fill in your Twitter app credentials in [config.py](https://github.com/Tw1ddle/geometrize-twitter-bot/blob/master/bot/config.py), and run the bot:
+Fill in your Twitter app credentials in [config.py](https://github.com/Tw1ddle/geometrize-twitter-bot/blob/master/bot/config.py) and run the bot:

 ```
 python bot.py
 ```

-The bot should connect to the Twitter streaming API with console output like this:
+The bot should connect to the Twitter streaming API with the following console output:

 ```
  ..|'''.|  '||''''|   ..|''||   '||    ||' '||''''|  |''||''| '||''|.   '||' |'''''||  '||''''|